Decompositions of commutative monoid congruences and binomial ideals: Coprincipal and mesoprimary components of binomial ideals

 \begin{remark} If $Q=\NN^n$ and $I$ is unital, then all information about associated mesoprimes is contained in the set of \emph{associated lattices} $L \subset \ZZ^J$, each of which comes with an \emph{associated subset} $J \subseteq \{1,\ldots,n\}$.
 Indeed, a prime ideal~$P$ of $\NN^n$ is the complement of a face $\NN^J$ of $\NN^n$, and specifying a prime congruence on~$\NN^n$ amounts to choosing such a face along with a lattice $L \subset \ZZ^J$.
 To see why, first observe that localization along~$P$ inverts the face, turning $\NN^n$ into $\ZZ^J \times \NN^\oJ = G_P \times \NN^\oJ$.
 Subsequently passing to the quotient by a given prime congruence, the complement of the face maps to nil, and the subgroup~$L$ is the stabilizer of any class under the action of $\ZZ^J = G_P$ on the quotient.
-The notion of associated lattice was a precursor of what we now call an associated prime congruence.
-We were led to it in part by \cite[Theorem~8.1]{ES96}.
-Although that theorem only covers the cellular case, the upshot is that a collection of associated lattice ideals contributes associated primes.
-The $J$-notation for subsets was central to~\cite{primDecomp}, but we dispensed with it upon consideration of prime ideals and congruences in arbitrary finitely generated commutative monoids. \end{remark}
+We were led to associated lattices (before the more general associated prime congruences) in part by \cite[Theorem~8.1]{ES96}.
+Although that theorem only covers cellular cases, the upshot is that a collection of associated lattice ideals contributes~associated~primes. \end{remark}

-\begin{remark} When the domain~$K$ of a character $\rho: K \to \kk^*$ is a saturated subgroup of~$G_P$, the ideal $\Irp$ can be an associated prime of a binomial ideal~$I$ without being an associated mesoprime of~$I$.
+\begin{remark} When the domain~$K$ of a character $\rho: K \to \kk^*$ is a saturated subgroup of~$G_P$, the ideal $\Irp$ is often an associated prime of a binomial ideal~$I$ without being an associated mesoprime of~$I$.
 The reason is that the congruences induced by associated $P$-mesoprimes are immediately visible in the congruence induced by~$I_P$, whereas the associated primes of~$I$ usually induce coarser congruences (larger congruence classes) than those visible.
 The quintessential example to consider is the lattice ideal~$I$ for an unsaturated sublattice of~$\ZZ^n$: the lattice ideal for the saturation is an associated prime of~$I$, but the unique associated mesoprime of~$I$ is $I$ itself. \end{remark}